chafey/dicomweb-update-spec/README.md

 ## FAQ

 - Q: Why did you introduce a normalizedmetadata endpoint?
-    - A: The existing metadata endpoints return the metadata for all instances at that level (study, series) which can be very large (>10GB for large studies).
-Most update/replace use cases only effect a few attributes so working with a smaller document is easier
+    - A: The existing metadata endpoints return all metadata for all instances at that level (study, series) which can be very large (>10GB for large studies).
+Each instance returned has patient/study/series attributes which may not be consistent.
+    Most update/replace use cases only effect a few attributes so working with a smaller document is easier and avoids conflicts related to shared data at the patient/study/series levels.

 - Q: How would you merge two patients?
     - A: Use Move Study to move all studies from patient A to patient B.  See the unit test ["should move patient 2s images from patient 1s study (split use case).
 Assumes patient 2 already has a study in the db"](test/move-series.test.js)